 However, I prefer Chordibhai’s recipe over Dida’s recipe whenever I am out of time but in need of a good fish curry.
 Moreover, I found chordibhai’s recipe more authentic in this regard.
 Doi Maach or Doi Rui prepared with Rohu fish is a modified version of Doi Ilish prepared with Hilsa fish.
 While cooking Doi Ilish we don’t fry fish instead we steam it and for me, the same applies to Doi Maach a.k.a Doi Rui.

 I have modified Chordibhai’s Recipe a bit according to my taste.
 I prefer to add little Onion paste along with Ginger-Garlic paste in my Doi Maach to give it a bit different taste.
 So Onion, ginger, and garlic are optional but this is how I prepare Doi Maach at Debjanir Rannaghar.

-Last but not the least… Doi Maach is ideal for bachelor cooking!
+Last but not the least; Doi Maach is ideal for bachelor cooking, have I mentioned that 🙂 !
 Since you need some basic ingredients and then few minutes of boiling and voila!
-I mostly make Doi Maach in Microwave for hassle-free cooking and if you are not available with a Microwave then just boil it in a pan…
+I mostly make Doi Maach in Microwave for hassle-free cooking and if you are not available with a Microwave then just boil it in a pan and you are done!

 - Rohu Fish/ Rui Maach: 5-6 big size Pieces (around 500g)